ChakrikaV/ChakrikaV-portfolio/projects/python-projects/personal/Loan Prediction/README.md

 ## 📊 Project Overview

-The use case focuses on predicting loan approval outcomes based on applicant data such as income, credit history, employment status, and loan amount.
-This is a simplified binary classification task (`Approved` vs `Not Approved`).
+The use case focuses on predicting loan approval outcomes based on applicant data such as income, employment status, and loan amount.
+This is a simplified binary classification task.

 This project was designed to:
 - Practice applying core machine learning models.